The Turfonline team share our summer lawn care tips to help you make the most of your lawn.

 Longer roots = better access to soil water.
 And when your grass is well hydrated it will look much greener.

-A longer, thicker sward of grass also helps to shade the soil against hot sun and drying breezes.
-Thus reducing the amount of soil moisture lost through evaporation.
+A longer, thicker sward of grass also helps to shade the soil against the hot sun and drying breezes.
+Thus reducing the amount of soil moisture loss through evaporation.

 Of all the summer lawn care tips in this article, maintaining your lawn at 5-7cm long may feel the strangest.
 But I promise you that it works and that your lawn won’t look odd.
 Just so long as you keep on mowing regularly and all of the grass is the same length, it will still look manicured and neat.